• Skip to primary navigation

 • You can choose to substitute the vegetables with your choice e.g. green beans, zucchini, sweet potatoes, and you can also increase the quantity of vegetables.

-• My chicken was thinly sliced.
-If your pieces of chicken are larger, you'll need to add on a few more minutes of cooking or just do a natural release of pressure.
+• If your pieces of chicken are larger than bite-size, you may need to add on a few more minutes of cooking or just do a natural release of pressure.

 Nutrition